project-89/argOS/designDocsBackup/design/story-continuation.md

-# Story Continuation in TinySim
+# Story Continuation in ArgOS

-Story continuation in TinySim represents how agents maintain coherent narratives of their experiences and use these to guide future behavior.
+Story continuation in ArgOS represents how agents maintain coherent narratives of their experiences and use these to guide future behavior.
 This isn't just about remembering what happened - it's about understanding the narrative flow of events and using that understanding to generate appropriate continuations of ongoing situations.

 ## Narrative Understanding